Diploma of Aboriginal and/or Torres Strait Islander primary health care practice

 Students are provided with learner resources and assessment handbooks for each unit of competency.
 The assessment handbooks provide students with instructions on submitting assessments.
-Please note: All students are required to attend mandatory block training held in Brisbane.
+Please note: all students are required to attend 4 weeks of mandatory block training held in Brisbane.

-It is compulsory for the students to undertake clinical placement for the Diploma of Aboriginal and/ or Torres Strait Islander primary health care practice.
+It is compulsory for students to undertake clinical placement for the Diploma of Aboriginal and/or Torres Strait Islander primary health care practice.

 Securing Clinical Placement

 As a student it is important for you to discuss work placement opportunities with local organisations.
 Practical placement must be sourced prior to commencing the units of competency within the qualification that have a practical component.

 Once you have sourced a relevant host employer, Health Industry Training will contact them on your behalf to discuss practical placement requirements.

 Health Industry Training provides insurance to all students undertaking work placement as part of their qualification.

 As a student you must ensure you have completed the necessary ‘Prior to practical work placement’ activities listed below before practical work placement can commence.

 Health Industry Training uses a range of assessment methods to ensure sufficient evidence can be gathered to demonstrate students can perform the tasks against the specified criteria.
 Assessment methods can include:

 - Short answer questions